• Skip to main content

 • Other genetic conditions

-Over the past several years, more and more research has shown how much influence the state of gut health has over the entire body which of course, includes the brain.
-In fact, over 70% of the body’s immune system is regulated by the gut.
+Over the past several years, research has shown how much influence gut health has over the entire body, including the brain.
+In fact, a large share of the body’s immune system is regulated by the gut.

-The gut is often referred to as your body’s “second brain,” and studies have shown its effects on the central nervous system.
-It communicates directly to the brain via the vagus nerve.
-This connection as referred to as the gut/brain axis.
-The vast majority of the population follows the Standard American Diet, which includes high levels of sugars, starches, and unhealthy fats, and is the biggest contributor to dysbiosis, which can cause conditions such as:
+The gut is often called the body’s “second brain,” and studies have shown its effects on the central nervous system.
+It communicates directly with the brain through the vagus nerve, a link known as the gut–brain axis.
+The Standard American Diet, which is high in sugars, starches, and unhealthy fats, is a major contributor to dysbiosis (an imbalance of gut bacteria), which has been associated with conditions such as:

-• Depression, Anxiety, ADHD, and other mental illnesses or developmental disorders
+• Depression, anxiety, ADHD, and other mental health concerns

 • Dementia